Exploring the Visual Cultures of India Through its Art, Performance and Ritual

 Nagaland, August 2022

-I arrived in early August - overcast - the town of Kohima is settled atop a mountain ridge.
-Originally known as Kewhira, Kohima was founded in 1878 when the British Empire established its headquarters in the Naga Hills District - then Assam Province.
-It officially became the capital after the state of Nagaland was inaugurated in 1963.
-Kohima was the site of one of the bloodiest battles of World War II.
-The battle is often referred to as the Stalingrad of the East.
+I arrived in early August under an overcast sky.
+The town of Kohima rests along a mountain ridge; originally known as Kewhira, it was founded in 1878 when the British established their headquarters in the Naga Hills District of what was then Assam Province.
+It became the capital after the state of Nagaland was inaugurated in 1963.
+Kohima was also the site of one of the bloodiest battles of World War II, often described as the “Stalingrad of the East.”

 I was hosted at a house down a meandering mountain path 200 meters down the hill.
 So deep in the clouds that the clouds would roll in the windows of my homestay.